LAlto96/nixos/docs/CONFIGURATION.md

 10. **Nix Settings** – allows unfree packages, sets flake registry, and configures nix path.
 11. **Environment** – sets global environment variables and enables Zsh.
 12. **Services** – enables Flatpak, Udisks2, Emacs daemon, and XDG portals.
 13. **Programs** – Hyprland, KDE Connect, Gamemode, Yazi file manager with custom keymap, CoreCtrl for hardware control, and more.
-Hyprland also launches Hyprpanel (themes in `hyprpanel_themes/`) and the `hyprsunset.sh` script which adjusts the screen temperature based on sunrise and sunset times.
+Hyprland also launches Hyprpanel (themes in `hyprpanel_themes/`) and the `hyprsunset.sh` script.
+The hyprsunset daemon itself runs as a systemd user service to adjust the screen temperature based on sunrise and sunset times.
 14. **Audio** – uses Pipewire with PulseAudio disabled.
 15. **Stylix** – manages desktop theming and fonts.
 16. **System Maintenance** – placeholder for garbage collection settings.